jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 #### Collect Metrics from Existing Equipment

-Since the need to deliver on the use cases described is urgent, the industry has to accept working with the capabilities of existing equipment in the field for collecting metrics.
+Since the need to deliver on the use cases described is urgent, the industry has to accomodate the capabilities (and limitations) of existing equipment in the field for collecting metrics.

 It is recommended to have a plug-in architecture with modules that can work with (read from and control) devices of any kind, including